Dubrovnik to Athens: The Tide of Time

 Location: Hvar Island

 With over 2,700 hours of sunshine annually, Hvar is a prime destination for sun-seekers.
 Unlike many islands on the Croatian Adriatic coast, it boasts a large coastal plain and freshwater springs, which contribute to its lush landscapes and hillsides adorned with pine forests, vineyards, olive groves, fruit orchards and lavender fields.
 Steeped in history, Hvar’s architecture reflects its rich past, from ancient Greek settlements to Venetian-era buildings.
 The island also bears marks of Napoleonic influence, with the French ruler’s occupation leading to the construction of roads and fortifications that still stand today.
 With pristine beaches, a vibrant cafe lifestyle, and scenic, agriculturally rich countryside, Hvar offers a broad spectrum of ‘Your Choice’ experiences.
 We tender ashore this morning to the old town of Hvar, where you Hvar journey begins.
-Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Morning experience: Walk Hvar with Klapa Concert Our morning begins with a locally guided tour of Hvar town, where we explore its ancient streets, historical landmarks and viewpoints.
 Wander through the charming Loggia, the Franciscan Monastery, and the Benedictine Monastery lace museum, before ascending the steps of the Spanish Fortress to enjoy sea views.
 At St Stephen’s Square, we discover the Renaissance St Stephen’s Cathedral and the historical Hvar Theatre.
 Inside St Stephen’s, we are treated to a magical klapa performance.
 Klapa singing, a traditional Croatian musical style featuring a capella performances, is rooted in Dalmatian culture.
 Characterised by harmonious melodies and emotional depth, it typically involves male groups, though female and mixed ensembles are becoming popular.
 Traditionally performed in Croatian, the lyrics often reflect themes of love, life by the sea, and regional folklore.
 Recognised by UNESCO, klapa epitomises the region’s cultural heritage and is a highlight of any journey to Croatia.
 Option 2 – Morning experience: The Village of Jelsa and Winery Visit The charming town of Jelsa welcomes us this morning as we join our local guide for a walking tour and immerse ourselves in the town’s relaxed atmosphere.
 Once a bustling fishing centre, in the 19th century Jelsa boasted a significant fleet of trading sailboats, contributing to a profitable fishing era that spanned 50 years and reached as far as Lampedusa and the Mediterranean.
 In 1868, during a period of national revival, Jelsa opened the first Croatian reading room and library on the Dalmatian islands.
 By 1878, the library proudly flew the Croatian tricolour flag, and in 1880, Jelsa’s school became one of the first in Dalmatia to offer lessons in the Croatian language.
 Wander through the old town’s narrow lanes lined by stone houses, quaint shops and traditional cafes, and enjoy the scenic waterfront promenade and the Church of St Mary, with its impressive bell tower.
 Continue your journey with a visit to the family-owned Duboković Winery.
 Join celebrated third-generation owner Ivo Duboković for a guided tour and exclusive wine tasting.
 Learn about the traditional winemaking process and savour a selection of wines, each with its unique character and flavour profile.
 Complement your tasting with traditional Dalmatian snacks, including prosciutto, cheese, olives and freshly baked bread.
 This half-day excursion offers a unique blend of history, culture and culinary delights.
 Option 3 – Morning experience: UNESCO-listed Stari Grad Plain – Visit a Family Lavendar Estate Begin your captivating journey with a visit to the Hora family estate, located in the heart of Hvar’s countryside.
 Surrounded by rolling vineyards, olive groves and fragrant lavender fields, the estate is part of the UNESCO-listed Stari Grad Plain, an agricultural landscape cultivated since ancient Greek times.
 The Stari Grad Plain, also known as Hora or Ager, represents one of the best-preserved examples of ancient Greek agriculture in the Mediterranean.
 Founded by the Ancient Greeks in 384 BCE, the plain’s original layout has been meticulously maintained, with old stone walls preserving its historical charm across the open, fertile land.
 This remarkable preservation earned it a spot on the UNESCO World Heritage list in 2008.
 We spend this morning on a family lavender farm.
 Guided by local experts we follow the distillery process, highlighting the importance of lavender to the local economy.
 Enjoy a delightful experience with refreshments, brunch and a selection of fresh drinks.
 The Hora family estate offers a unique blend of history, culture and rural community, gifting us an insight into island and rural life in Croatia.
-Option 4 – Full-day experience: Walking Tour of Jelsa and Hvar Town and Traditional Lunch at a Family Farm The journey begins with a scenic drive to the charming town of Jelsa, where you can either join a guided tour or explore at your own pace.
+Option 4 - Full-day experience: Walking Tour of Jelsa and Hvar Town and Traditional Lunch at a Family Farm The journey begins with a scenic drive to the charming town of Jelsa, where you can either join a guided tour or explore at your own pace.
 This picturesque town offers a chance to learn about Hvar’s historical fishing families, before we head inland to the Kuzmičić family’s renowned Kod Kucera family farm, known for its delicious local products and stunning views of Brač Island and the Makarska Riviera.
 Our visit offers a taste of the traditional Croatian dish ‘meat under the bell’ (peka), a flavourful slow-cooked hot-pot dish, while the Kuzmičić family show us the farm’s traditional tools and introduce us to their animals.
 After lunch, you will return to Hvar town for a locally guided tour.
 Here, we learn about the town’s rich history, explore its historical architecture, and discover hidden gems often overlooked by visitors.
 This comprehensive tour offers a unique insight into the heart of Hvar and its focus on community, making this experience one to remember.

 Day 4 : Korčula